black-codher-bootcamp-2022-daly/unit-01-command-line-and-git-assessment-tanatswak/PROFILE.md

 #Tanatswa Kazangarare
 ## About me...

-My name is Tanatswa and I am delighted to be on the **BlackCodher** full stack development programme.
-I currently work in Clinical research and am looking to move into the world of programming.
-I enjoy dancing, travelling and arts
+- My name is Tanatswa and I am delighted to be on the **BlackCodher** full stack development programme.
+My background is in Cell Biology and I currently work in Clinical research.
+I am excited to complete this course to move into the world of programming.
+Outside of work enjoy dancing, travelling and arts.

 ## Educatiom
-Biomedical Science at the Univeristy of Lincoln
+- Biomedical Science at the Univeristy of Lincoln

 ## Intrests
-These include playing music, travelling, reading, dancing and learning new things
+- Music
+-  Travelling
+-  Reading
+-  Dancing
+-  Education

 ## Favourite website
 <https://www.youtube.com>